abdelali77/Born2BeRoot/README.md

 # What is virtualization

-#### Virtualization is the process of simulating hardware and software , such as a computers or operating systems.
+#### Virtualization is the process of simulating hardware and software, such as a computers or operating systems.
 It's running a multiple virtual computers in one physical computer.

 ## Hypervisor